 What Is Divorce Mediation?

-A separation often generates feelings of resentment and anger, but prolonged emotional conflict often makes divorce more costly.
+A separation often generates feelings of resentment and anger, but prolonged emotional conflict often makes Long Island Divorce Mediation more costly.
 If you and your partner are no longer able to communicate effectively, you can benefit from divorce mediation.
 A mediator is unbiased, calm, and able to understand the dynamic between you and your spouse.
 He or she will act as your advocate in negotiations with your divorce lawyer, making sure that both of you get what you want.
-Divorce mediation also helps you avoid expensive divorce court proceedings that can be draining on your resources and emotions.
+Divorce Mediation also helps you avoid expensive divorce court proceedings that can be draining on your resources and emotions.

 Mediation usually lasts about an hour, depending on the attorneys and the spouse or partners.
 When considering whether mediation is a good option, it’s important to assess whether you and your spouse can have a meaningful conversation that does not focus on the negativity surrounding the divorce.
 Typically, couples enter divorce mediation with an agreement regarding child support and/or custody; however, some couples cannot agree.
 If the parties cannot agree, then one of the spouses must hire a third party, such as a psychologist or other counselor, to facilitate the discussion.
 In most states, the spouses must resolve all issues through legal procedures before a final divorce settlement is reached.